 During the glacial, the logarithm of the total dust concentration has a -84% pearson correlation with the temperature at NGRIP (Figure 8).
 A linear fit for the logarithm of the dust concentration as a function of NGRIP temperature gives that the dust concentration drops by a factor 28 over 15 °C. The large particles correlate only by -25% with NGRIP temperature, and drop by a factor 2.2 over 15 °C. For the fit, only data points with non zero large particles was used.
-This gives a resolution dependent bias, as lower resolution would have averaged the zeros with the non zero data points, and thereby given a lower value for data points used for the fit.
-To correct for this bias, the fraction p of zero valued data points for each 2.5 °C interval was calculated (Figure 8).
-All non zero concentrations in each interval were then multiplied by (1-p) for the interval.
+This gives a resolution dependent bias, as lower resolution would have averaged the zeros with the non zero data points, and thereby given a lower value for data points for each 2.5 °C interval was calculated (Figure 8).
+All non zero concentrations in each interval were then multiplied by (1 - p) for the interval.
 The linear fit was then reapplied to this zero corrected data set, giving a factor 2.6 per 15 °C instead of 2.2 for the uncorrected data.
-The effect of of neglecting the zero valued data points is therefore small compared to both the $\delta^{18}$ O correlation with large particles and especially the difference between the $\delta^{18}$ O correlation with total dust concentration and large particles.
+The effect of of neglecting the zero valued data points is therefore small compared to both the